Lactobacillus rhamnosus LGG®

 Functional abdominal pain (FAP) is a common symptom of IBS and has no reliable cure; it can be severe and causes considerable distress, particularly in children.
 A double-blind, randomised, controlled trial studied 104 children who fulfilled the Rome II Criteria for IBS, or who suffered from functional abdominal pain or functional dyspepsia (FD).
 The patients were given either a supplement containing L. rhamnosus GG®, or a placebo supplement.
 By the end of the trial, the frequency of abdominal pain was significantly alleviated in the L. rhamnosus GG® group compared to the placebo group (Gawronska et al., 2007).

-Lactobacillus rhamnosus GG® for Immunity
+Lactobacillus rhamnosus GG® and Immunity

 Although the mechanisms are not fully understood, it is believed that probiotic microorganisms may have modulating effects on the actions of pro-inflammatory and anti-inflammatory cytokines (Schultz M. et al., 2003).
 Lactobacillus rhamnosus GG® has been used in studies which have indicated that it has some notable ability to modulate the immune system.